jcolag/silver-bat-01-seeking-refuge/text/20-credits.md

 ## Miscellaneous

-*Baritsu* is a fighting style used by Sherlock Holmes, in all likelihood a typo for or spoof of Bartitsu, a self-defense art created by engineer Edward William Barton-Wright comgining aspects of boxing, wrestling, fencing, savate, and other traditions.
+*Baritsu* is a fighting style used by Sherlock Holmes, in all likelihood a typo for or spoof of Bartitsu, a self-defense art created by engineer Edward William Barton-Wright combining aspects of boxing, wrestling, fencing, savate, and other traditions.

 *Bilphism* is a religion used, though not well described, in **The Beautiful and the Damned** (1922) by F. Scott Fitzgerald.